ANDREW CARNEGIE

 Andrew Carnegie

-A stunning and exceptionally well-preserved 7" x 9" brown-toned platinum matte photograph of philanthropist Andrew Carnegie, mounted on a 10" x 12" dark mat backing on which he has handwritten the guiding philosophy of his life's philanthropy: "Peace on Earth among Men Good Will / Andrew Carnegie".
-Also hand-signed in white in the lower right corner is "Davis and Sanford Co.
-N.Y.," the prestigious studio founded in 1892 who catered mainly to photographing New York's social elite.
+A stunning and exceptionally well-preserved 7" x 9" platinum matte photograph of philanthropist Andrew Carnegie, mounted on a 10" x 12" dark mat backing on which he has signed his name and inscribed "For Mr. John W. DeVoy, Esq., Brooklyn / New York, December 18th, 1905."
+Also hand-signed by the photographer in white in the lower right corner is "Davis and Sanford," the prestigious studio founded in 1892 who catered mainly to photographing New York's social elite.

 Andrew Carnegie (1835-1919) was a Scottish-American industrialist, businessman, entrepreneur and a major philanthropist.
 Carnegie was born in Scotland and migrated to the United States as a child with his parents.
 His first job in the United States was as a factory worker in a bobbin factory.
 Later on he became a bill logger for the owner of the company.
 Soon after he became a messenger boy.
 Eventually he progressed up the ranks of a telegraph company.
 He built Pittsburgh's Carnegie Steel Company, which was later merged with several other companies to create U.S. Steel.
 With the fortune he made from business and other investments, he founded the Carnegie Corporation of New York, Carnegie Endowment for International Peace, Carnegie Institution of Washington, Carnegie Mellon University, the Carnegie Museums of Pittsburgh, and Carnegie Hall in New York City.